ivanpierre/lambda-ws-c/README.md

 			(SYMBOL X)
 			(INTEGER 21)))

-But all that is omplementation details :D
+But all that is implementation details :D

 ## An now what ?
 For any question or issue you can write to me on twitter @ivanpierre.
 It's currently a WIP.